seanox/aspect-js/manual/en/introduction.md

   rendering, resources messages, validation, ...
 * Markup hardening
   makes it difficult to manipulate the attributes in the markup
   non-visible components are removed from the DOM and only reinserted when used
 * Model View Controller (MVC) / Model View ViewModel (MVVM)
-  supports: events, virtual paths, sitemap, permission concept, view model binding, ...
+  supports view model binding and events
+* Sitemap for organizing the view into pages, faces and facets
+  supports virtual paths and permission concepts
 * Resource Bundle / Resource Messages
   internationalization (i18n), localization (l10n) and text outsourcing
 * NoSQL datasource based on XML
   lightweight data management for aggregation / projection / transformation
+* Micro Frontends
+  platform and framework for the implementation of micro-frontends
 * Test environment
   for automated unit tests and integration tests
-* ...
+- ...

 ## Contents Overview